SF-WDI-LABS/fashion_conference_app/README.md

     Each task has a description, and should help you find the thing you need.
   </details>

-  Stop and commit!
-Then run `git diff` to see what changed.
+  Run `git diff` to see what changed.
+Then stop and commit!

 1. **Launch the Rails console.**